api-collab/apicollab-ui/README.md

 ## Development server

-Run `ng serve` for a dev server.
+The development server consist of two parts.
+The Angular UI and a mock backend.

+To start the UI and Mock backend use `npm run dev`

+To only start the angular UI, use `npm run start`

+To only start the mock backend use `npm run mock:server`

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding